 Following the terrorist attacks of September 11, 2001, Dr. Abt directed studies on nuclear and biological terrorism defenses for the United States government and the Ford Foundation.
 In 2006, he retired from Abt’s board as Chairman Emeritus.
 That year, he was appointed Distinguished Professor of Management at Cambridge College, where he taught research methods, health care policy and ethics, and terrorism and disaster management.
 In 2009 he was named Adjunct Professor of Energy and Sustainable International Development at Brandeis University's Heller School of Social Policy and Management.
 Since 2011 he also serves as an Instructor in Harvard University Extension School’s Program on Sustainability and Environmental Management, and in 2014 was appointed to its Advisory Board.

 A long-time environmentalist credited with planting over a thousand trees, he won the grand prize Thoreau Award twice for the landscape architecture of Abt’s headquarters in Cambridge.
-He currently teaches graduate courses at Harvard University’s Extension School and Brandeis University that examine global and national policies and technology solutions to avoid or mitigate climate change.
-Dr. Abt also serves pro bono as a high school tutor for at-risk students in the Boston public schools and in 2014, at Cambridge’s Rindge & Latin high school.
+He taught graduate courses at Harvard University’s Extension School and Brandeis University that examined global and national policies and technology solutions to avoid or mitigate climate change.
+Dr. Abt also served pro bono as a high school tutor for at-risk students in the Boston public schools and in 2014, at Cambridge’s Rindge & Latin high school.